 The minimum residence credit required for a Bachelor's degree is 45 semester hours, 28 of which must immediately precede completion of requirements for the degree.
 At least 15 of the 45 hours must be for courses which count toward the student's major requirement.
 A student's program of study must include 2 semesters of not less than 9 hours of work in each semester.
-These requirements may be waived only with approval of the head of the respective division and the Vice President for Academic Affairs.
+These requirements may be waived only with approval of the dean of the respective division and the Vice President for Academic Affairs.

-Students are advised that an official transcript for coursework completed from another college or university should be received by the Truman Registrar's Office prior to the first day of classes of the last 28 semester hours immediately preceding completion of degree requirements.
+Students are advised that an official transcript for coursework completed from another college or university must be received by the Truman Registrar's Office prior to the first day of classes of the last 28 semester hours immediately preceding completion of degree requirements, or an approved waiver of the residency requirement will be required.